wjzhengsh/blockchain/v10_application.md

 * The admin private key: `$HOME/.fabric-ca-client/msp/keystore/<>_sk file`

 ### SDK
-There are two Hyperledger repositories that contain excellent resources and scripts for understanding how to programatically interact with a Certificate Authortity.
+There are two Hyperledger repositories that contain excellent resources and scripts for understanding how to programmatically interact with a Certificate Authority.
 The ``fabric-samples`` repo contains the "balance transfer" example and the ``fabric-sdk-node`` repo has a series of CA Services tests.
-If you intend to issue your enrollment requests on the application side, then you will need to fully understand the APIs that need to be exposed within the ``fabric-ca-client`` and ``fabric-client`` packages.
+If you intend to issue your enrollment requests on the application side, then you need to fully understand the APIs that need to be exposed within the ``fabric-ca-client`` and ``fabric-client`` packages.
 Use these scripts and repos as a baseline for structuring your app.

 Let's take a quick look at a few key snippets from the "balance transfer" example:

-First we need to create our client object and set a key/value store instance where our certs and keys will be parked.
+First, we need to create our client object and set a key/value store instance where our certs and keys will be parked.
 We can do this with a simple factory method -- ``newCryptoSuite`` - that extends to the ``Client`` class from ``BaseClient``.
 Here's a quick look at the code:

 ```
 # <PUBLIC_PRIVATE_KEY_PATH> denotes the path on your local machine where you wish to store your key and cert